Flow Motion Fit FAQs

 • I want to take classes, but you don't offer a time that works for me.
 What are my options?

-The schedule is updated every Sunday evening based on current student bookings.
+The group class schedule is updated monthly based on current student bookings.
 If you’d like a specific class or time added, contact me with your request.
-While it’s not guaranteed, purchasing a class package or bringing a friend increases the chances it will be added.
+While it’s not guaranteed, purchasing a class package or bringing a friend increases the chances it will be added as a regular group class time slot.

 • What should I wear to aerial and pole classes?